pivotal/docs-tap/cli-plugins/tanzu-cli.hbs.md

-# Tanzu CLI Overview
+# Overview of Tanzu CLI

-This topic tells you about the Tanzu command-line interface (CLI).
+This topic tells you about the Tanzu command-line interface (commonly known as Tanzu CLI).

 ## <a id="tanzu-cli"></a>Tanzu CLI